elastic/elastic-otel-node/packages/opentelemetry-node/docs/metrics.md

 - `nodejs.eventloop.delay.p50` and `nodejs.eventloop.delay.p90` are the
   50th and 90th [percentiles](https://en.wikipedia.org/wiki/Percentile) of
   the event loop delay.
 The event loop delay measures the time span between the scheduling of a callback and its execution.
-The bigger then number the more sync work you have in your service blocking the event loop.
+The bigger the number, the more sync work you have in your service blocking the event loop.
 - `nodejs.eventloop.utilization` is the utiliation of the event loop reported by [`performance.eventLoopUtilization([utilization1[, utilization2]])`](https://nodejs.org/api/perf_hooks.html#performanceeventlooputilizationutilization1-utilization2) gives which